John Crawfurd: Early life

 He was born on Islay, in Argyll, Scotland, the son of Samuel Crawfurd, a physician, and Margaret Campbell; and was educated at the school in Bowmore.
 He followed his father's footsteps in the study of medicine and completed his medical course at the University of Edinburgh in 1803, at the age of 20.

-Crawfurd joined the East India Company, as a Company surgeon, and was posted to India's Northwestern Provinces (now Uttar Pradesh), working in the area around Delhi and Agra from 1803–1808.
+Crawfurd joined the East India Company, as a Company surgeon, and was posted to India's Northwestern Provinces (now Uttar Pradesh), working in the area around Delhi and Agra from 1803 to 1808.
 He saw service in the campaigns of Baron Lake.

 In the East Indies

 Crawfurd was sent in 1808 to Penang, where he applied himself to the study of the Malay language and culture.
 In Penang, he met Stamford Raffles for the first time.

 In 1811, Crawfurd accompanied Raffles on Lord Minto's Java Invasion, which overcame the Dutch.
 Raffles was appointed Lieutenant-Governor of Java by Minto during the 45-day operation, and Crawfurd was appointed the post of Resident Governor at the Court of Yogyakarta in November 1811.
 There he took a firm line against Sultan Hamengkubuwana II.
 The Sultan was encouraged by Pakubuwono IV of Surakarta to assume he had support in resisting the British; who sided with his opponents: his son, the Crown Prince, and Pangeran Natsukusuma.
 The Sultan's palace, the Kraton Ngayogyakarta Hadiningrat, was besieged and taken by British-led forces in June 1812.

 As Resident, Crawfurd also pursued the study of the Javanese language, and cultivated personal relationships with Javanese aristocrats and literati.
 He was impressed by Javanese music.

 Crawfurd was sent on diplomatic missions to Bali and the Celebes (now Sulawesi).
 His knowledge of the local culture supported Raffles's government in Java.
 Raffles, however, wanted to introduce land reform in the Cheribon residency.
 Crawfurd, with his experience of India and the zamindari, was a supporter of the "village system" of revenue collection.
 He opposed Raffles's attempts to introduce individual (ryotwari) settlement into Java.